codeclimate/platform/SPEC.md

 ### Locations

 Locations refer to ranges of a source code file.
-All locations are expressed as ranges, and therefore have a beginning and an end (which can be the same).

-A Location has one of two formats:
+A Location contains a `path`, a source range, (expressed as `lines` or `positions`), and an optional array of `other_locations`.
+Here's an example location:

 ```
 {